Shareef Abdur-Rahim: Early life

 Shareef Abdur-Rahim is the second eldest sibling in the family of twelve children born to Aminah and William Abdur-Rahim.
-Abdur-Rahim, whose first name means "noble" and whose last name means "Servant of the Most Merciful One, is a devout Muslim.
 He values his parents for their guiding influence on him since his youth and credits them with his life philosophy: "remember how you came on all your accomplishments and stay humble."
-From an early age, Abdur-Rahim was surrounded by family members who played basketball; his brother, Muhammad, played at the University of Detroit while his late younger brother, Amir, played at Southeastern Louisiana University and coached at the University of South Florida.
+From an early age, Abdur-Rahim was surrounded by family members who played basketball; his brother, Muhammad, played at the University of Detroit while his late younger brother, Amir, played at the Southeastern Louisiana University and coached at the University of South Florida.
 Abdur-Rahim himself started playing competitive basketball at Joseph Wheeler High School in Marietta, Georgia.
 At Wheeler, he was named "Mr. Basketball" in back-to-back seasons, and he led the school to a state title as a junior in 1994.
 In his senior year, Abdur-Rahim averaged 31 points, 12.4 rebounds and 4 blocks per game.

-Abdur-Rahim later attended college at the University of California, Berkeley, where he maintained a GPA of 3.5.
+Abdur-Rahim later attended college at the University of California, Berkeley, where he maintained a 3.5 GPA.
 At California, he averaged 21.1 points per game (ppg) and 8.4 rebounds per game (rpg) in 28 games.
 He was the first freshman in Pac-10 history to win Conference Player of the Year honors, and was named Third Team All-America by the Associated Press.
 Also named the Pac-10 Freshman of the Year, Abdur-Rahim set single-season freshman records for points, scoring average, field goals, and free throws.
 After a year at California, however, he decided to leave college to enter the 1996 NBA draft.